A HISTORY OF 17TH CENTURY ENGLAND

 Charles angrily dissolved parliament and raised money by levying forced loans.
 He imprisoned, without trial, anyone who refused to pay.

 In 1627 an expedition was sent to La Rochelle in France.
-It was led by the king's favourite the Duke of Buckingham and it ended in failure.
+It was led by the king's favorite the Duke of Buckingham and it ended in failure.

 By 1628 the cost of wars meant Charles was desperate for money and he was forced to call parliament.
 This time MPs drew up the Petition of Right, which forbade the levying of taxes without parliament's consent.
 It also forbade arbitrary imprisonment.